hujhax/austin-improv-wiki/The Hideout Theatre.md

 ## History
 ### 1998-1999: Austin Theatresports
-Inspired by the improv he had seen in San Francisco, [[Performers/Sean Hill]] founded [[Austin Theatresports]] in 1998.
+Inspired by the improv he had seen in San Francisco, [[Performers/Sean Hill]] founded [[Troupes/Austin Theatresports]] in 1998.
 This is the group that would shortly form the core of the Hideout Theatre, but they didn't have a theater space yet.
-Instead, they performed *[[Austin Theatresports|Theatresports]]* shows at a number of venues in town, including [[The Hyde Park Theater]].
+Instead, they performed *[[Troupes/Austin Theatresports|Theatresports]]* shows at a number of venues in town, including [[The Hyde Park Theater]].

 ### 1999-2004: Sean Hill Starts the Hideout
 In the first years of the theater's operation, [[Performers/Sean Hill]] led building/renovating the initial theater space, and he produced the first shows there, starting with [[Shows/TheatreSports]], and expanding the program out to other [[Wikipedia - Keith Johnstone|Keith Johnstone]] formats such as *[[Shows/Maestro]]* and *[[Shows/Gorilla Theater]]*.
 He included some traditional longforms that weren't strictly Johnstonian, such as *[[Shows/More or Less]]* and *[[Shows/Six Degrees]]*.